sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### NPU Reboot Cause
 * When the NPU undergoes a reboot the existing reboot-cause workflow for a switch still remains the same for a smartswitch as well.
 * When the NPU reboots the "determine_reboot_cause" fetches the npu reboot-cause and persists the files in "/host/reboot-cause" path.
+* A maximum of ten reboot-cause history entries per dpu will be persisted just like the npu.
 * The "update_reboot_cause" function updates the stateDB with reboot-cause, time, user etc as shown in the schema.
 * The existing "show reboot-cause" and "show reboot-cause history" CLIs will be backward compatible.
 Please refer to the CLI section.